otammato/Kubernetes_Terraform_cluster_deploy_on_EKS_AWS/README.md

 ```
 </details>

+6.0:

+The files needed are:

+1. eks-cluster.tf – holds the cluster resources such as the worker nodes.
+2. security-groups.tf – holds the information about the cluster subnets and VPC details
+3. versions.tf – holds the information about the needed provider versions.
+4. k8s.tf – holds the information about the Kubernetes provider
+5. vpc.tf – contains VPC resource information
+6. outputs.tf – contains the desired outputs when the deployment is finished.​

 6.2: Create EKS Cluster configuration file

 Create the eks-cluster.tf file and add the content below.
 My deployment has three worker nodes, you could choose to have more or less.